ci-wdi-900/gone-fishing/README.md

 ==========================================

-This time is 7:00am.
+The time is 7:00am.
 So far you've caught:
 1 fish, 0.24 lbs, $3.12

 You caught a 'Deepsea Finned Salmon' weighing 4.50 lbs